aZholtikov/zh_network/README.md

-# ESP8266 RTOS SDK component for ESP-NOW based mesh network
+# ESP32 ESP-IDF component for ESP-NOW based mesh network

 There are two branches - for ESP8266 family and for ESP32 family.
 Please use the appropriate one.